 3. Do you have a good contrast of fonts?

-It’s important to have distinction between headings and body – you can do this by using fonts within the same family or pick contrasting typefaces.
-If there’s not enough contrast, either in size, color or thickness, it tends to look like a mistake.
+It’s important to have a distinction between headings and body – you can do this by using fonts within the same family or picking contrasting typefaces.
+If there’s not enough contrast, either in size, color, or thickness, it tends to look like a mistake.